-This will be done through a second options exercise that will now take place.
-On 31 March 2023, the Home Office launched their formal consultation on 'Retained Firefighters' Pensions: Proposed Changes to the Firefighters' Pension Scheme (England) 2006'.
+This is being done through a second options exercise.
+On 31 March 2023, the Home Office launched their formal consultation on Retained Firefighters' Pensions: Proposed Changes to the Firefighters' Pension Scheme (England) 2006 '.
 The consultation closed on 9 June 2023.
 On 8 September 2023, the Home Office published their consultation response.
 The Firefighters' Pension Schemes (England) (Amendment) Order 2023 was then laid before Parliament and came into force on 1 October 2023.
 FRAs were required to notify all those who may be eligible to take part in the second options exercise by 31 December 2023.
-The exercise will run for a period of 18 months.
+From the responses received by the Authority to date, £12m in lump sums and £1.2m in annual pensions are estimated to be payable.

-24 Disclosure of the nature and extent of risks arising from financial instruments
+26 Disclosure of the nature and extent of risks arising from financial instruments